os-chip-design/chip-design-intro/README.md

 - Small Verilog example (programmable counter)
 - Write a testbench and run it on post-synthesis
-- Do the same in Chisel
+- Do it in Chisel and in Verilog
-- Use the conters in a memory mapped device
+- Use the counters in a memory mapped device (maybe)
-- Explore Tiny Tapeout with a Verilog project (GitHub based)
 - Do local hardening
 - Simulate post-synthesis
   - probably need a Verilog or cocotb testbench
+- Explore Tiny Tapeout with a Verilog project (GitHub based)

 ### Lecture 4: Tool flow (LP)